 What can you infer from the WhatsApp last seen data of any user?

-I know most of you people are going track online/offline status of your crush/girlfriend/boyfriend and ping them as soon as they come online.
+I know most of you people are going to track the online/offline status of your crush/girlfriend/boyfriend and ping them as soon as they come online.
 However, there is a bigger privacy concern involved here.

 A lot can be inferred from your online/offline status pattern.
 For example, your sleeping habits, your working hours, how often you come online, and much more.
 The same can be used by professional stalkers or detectives to keep a watch on you.